 Pooja (she/her) received her master’s in History of Art from the Courtauld Institute of Art, London and has a bachelor’s in Political Science and Media & Performance from Trinity College, Connecticut.
 Previously, she has worked at the Dr Bhau Daji Lad Museum and Project 88, and has contributed to The Hindu and ART India Magazine.
 She is currently studying Persian and her research interests include modern and contemporary art, Islamic art and textiles.
 Pooja helped set up the MAP Academy’s Online Courses project, and is currently responsible for the organisation’s larger strategies, deliverables and collaborations.
 She is based in Mumbai.

 Rachna (she/her) holds a bachelor’s in Mass Media from the University of Mumbai and a post-graduate diploma in Museology and Conservation from the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, Mumbai.
 She is interested in folk and performing arts, as well as sports and popular culture.
-Rachna contributes to primary research and writes for the Encyclopedia of Art.
+Rachna primarily researches and writes for the Encyclopedia of Art and Tangents.
 She is based in Mumbai.

 Tanya (she/her) holds a bachelor’s and a master’s in English Literature from the University of Delhi’s Miranda House and Jesus and Mary College, respectively.
 She was previously associated with an independent press.
 Her areas of interest include dissent, gender, sexuality, queer love and climate change.
 Tanya used to edit the MAP Academy’s Encyclopedia of Art.
 She now edits research and scripts for the Online Courses.
 She is based in New Delhi.